Mary Jane Kelly: East End

-In 1885, Kelly briefly resided with a Mrs Buki in lodgings located near the London Docks North Quay.
+In 1885, Kelly briefly resided with a Mrs. Buki in lodgings near the London Docks North Quay.
 In the brief period of time she lodged with Buki, the two are known to have visited the home of a French lady living in Knightsbridge to demand the return of a box of expensive dresses belonging to Kelly.
 This information suggests Kelly's descent into East End life was markedly rapid and may have been influenced by her efforts to avoid retribution from a procurer.
 It is also believed to be at this stage in her life when Kelly began drinking heavily.

-After leaving Buki's residence, Kelly lodged with a Mrs Carthy in Breezer's Hill, Ratcliffe Highway.
-According to this landlady, Kelly lived at her residence between 1885 and 1886, and she had left her residence to live with a builder whom Mrs Carthy later stated believed would have married her.
+After leaving Buki's residence, Kelly lodged with a Mrs. Carthy in Breezer's Hill, Ratcliffe Highway.
+According to Carthy, Kelly lived at her residence between 1885 and 1886, before leaving to live with a builder whom Carthy thought would have married Kelly.
 Gravitating toward the poorer areas of the East End, Kelly reportedly lived with a man named Morganstone near the Commercial Gas Works in Stepney and later with a mason's plasterer named Joseph Flemming.